jblaker/readthis/README.md

 # Read This!

-This is a simple web app with the sole purpose of sharing links with one other person.
+This is a simple web app with the sole purpose of sharing links with people close to you.
 No more will the very important and awesome links you get share get forgotten in a chat thread.
-Select one of two profiles, see links shared with you and directly share a link with the other user.
+Setup some logins (in Firebase), associate account IDs with some usernames (see database-example.json), and start sharing!

-There is currently no login or accounts system as it was not needed for our purposes.
-So if you need that, have at it.
-The whole thing is probably in pretty rough shape but I'm not a JS dev, haven't ever used Firebase or React before so I can only assume there is immense room for improvement.
+Select who you want to share with, provide the URL and some additional context if you think it'd be helpful.
+Filter by new, all or seen.
+Delete links that you're done with and keep others around to look at again later.

 ## Powered By...